Terbium(IV) fluoride

 Terbium(IV) fluoride is an inorganic compound with a chemical formula TbF4.
 It is a white solid that is a strong oxidizer.
 It is also a strong fluorinating agent, emitting relatively pure atomic fluorine when heated, rather than the mixture of fluoride vapors emitted from cobalt(III) fluoride or cerium(IV) fluoride.

+Preparation

-It can be produced by the reaction between very pure terbium(III) fluoride and xenon difluoride, chlorine trifluoride or fluorine gas:
+Terbium(IV) fluoride can be produced by the reaction between very pure terbium(III) fluoride and xenon difluoride, chlorine trifluoride or fluorine gas: